wuxxin/salt-shared/kernel/README.md

 install matching kernel-package, headers and tools, depending os-version.

-+ to install a manual kernel from the web:
++ will install the "virtual" flavor if running as virtual machine
++ will only install matching kernel-tools on LXC

-    + set pillar "kernel.manual_download: True "
++ pillar item: "kernel:package:keep_current:True" (default=False)
-+ to keep state.kernel from modifying the kernel-image
+    + keep state.kernel from modifying or installing a kernel-image
+    + will only install a matching kernel-tools to the running kernel

-    + set pillar item: "kernel.keep_current: True"
++ pillar item: "kernel:package:no_extra:True" (default=False)
+    + do not install kernel-image-extra